 I was playing with my brother, both without our shirts, in the heat.
 We walked to the park close by.
 As I was happily playing, an older boy (teenager?) looked at me and asked “Are you a girl?”
 I said “yes”.
 He said “sexy!”, and left.
 It is surreal how one sentence can stick in one’s mind for decades.
 I remember suddenly being conscious of myself in a way that wasn’t comfortable.
 I do not remember if I continued to play, or if I went back to my grandmother’s house, I do remember feeling self conscious that somehow I just did something “wrong”.
 Over the years I have wondered what would have happened if I would have said “no” when he asked me if I was a “girl”.
 A whole different reality would have unfolded.
 However, in my mind, I was a “girl” because this is what my culture said I was, and apparently even though I did not yet have breasts, I was considered “too old” to show this part of my body publicly…such is “culture”.

 I have felt for years that to do what I am here to do in this life, I need to be “female” and so “I” chose a female body this time.
 I am satisfied with my female body, and my female chemistry, especially as I get older.
 However, I have also been aware for many years that my essence/soul feels to be “male” and that I have created a life for myself that for many people in different cultures and times, would be considered a Man’s life.
-I have many “memories” of maleness, and yet I have been cultured as a female in the United States at this time.
+I have many “memories” of maleness, and yet I have been cultured as a female in, what is called “the United States” (stolen land) at this time.
 I am so grateful to have been born in this time and place, and apparently, that is part of the bigger plan.
 So, bottom line, I feel no need to change my body to “match” my spirit.
 This part of “I” that feels different than my female chemistry is learning how to be more fully in this world.
 This is also a part of the bigger plan, to be “in between”.

-As I mature into my Spirit Bridge (often called a Shamanic Practitioner) vocation, and I learn more about the lineage of those called to this role in many societies throughout time, I am learning to find a home in the “in between-ness” of my energies, and that it is a part of my role as “OOlah”.
+As I mature into my Spirit Bridge (similar to what some traditions call a Shamanic Practitioner) vocation, and I learn more about the lineage of those called to this role in many societies throughout time, I am learning to find a home in the “in between-ness” of my energies, and that it is a part of my role as “OOlah”.
 My Spirit World has named me “OOlah”, which means “One Who Balances”.
 This name has taken on more meaning over the years, addressing many ways in which I balance “In Between”.

-The Spirit Worker “in-betweens” in all our forms are in every culture and always will be.
+The Spirit Worker works in-between many aspects of reality, and this role is known in every Animist culture, and always will be.
 I claim this and I send loving messages back in time to my younger self who did not know what kind of “girl” she was, because she felt so different from all the rest.
 I tell her (and the yet unexposed young “he”) “you will find your place…it will find you.”
 There is more for me to say about this subject, but I will save that for later.

 If you are like me in your own way, may you find your place in the broad spectrum of the Balance of In Between.